Area Guide

 Three factors weigh heaviest:

-- Local demand: central zones (1 and 2) hold up better than outer boroughs in soft markets.
+• Local demand: central zones (1 and 2) hold up better than outer zones in soft markets.

 The pace of a sale often hinges on building-specific factors.
 A two-bed flat with a long lease and no cladding issues might sell within weeks.
 A similar flat in a building with an unresolved EWS1 issue could sit on the market for months.